 In 2011, he was elected to his first term in the New Jersey General Assembly, representing the 7th Legislative District.
-Elected to the New Jersey Senate in 2017, Troy now serves on the Senate Military & Veterans' Affairs (Chair), Economic Growth (Vice Chair), Budget & Appropriations, Legislative Oversight Committees.
+Elected to the New Jersey Senate in 2017, Troy now serves on the Senate Community & Urban Affairs (Chair), Economic Growth (Vice Chair) and the Budget & Appropriations Committees.
 During his time in office Senator Singleton has had a significant number of proposals signed into law.
-Among them are proposals to completely overhaul New Jersey’s economic incentive programs, upgrade our facilities of higher education to attract and retain the best and brightest in our State, a bill to establish the Helmets-to-Hardhats pilot program and help out-of-work former military personnel find jobs in the construction industry, and the creation of a Small Business Loan Program in the EDA to allow small businesses to be eligible for low interest rate loans to expand.
+Among them are proposals to completely overhaul New Jersey’s economic incentive programs, upgrade our facilities of higher education to attract and retain the best and brightest of our State, the establishment of the Helmets-to-Hardhats pilot program to help unemployed former military personnel find jobs in the construction industry, and the creation of a Small Business Loan Program in the EDA to allow small businesses to be eligible for low interest rate loans to expand.
 His primary focus remains on job creation, economic development and the needs of New Jersey’s working families.
 Senator Singleton has received numerous awards for his public service and legislative acumen from business, education civic, labor and non-profit organizations.